 On a morning when the threat of hazardous conditions may exist, district staff members begin driving bus routes around 4:00 a.m. to examine road conditions.
 We consider weather-related situations that students and staff will face as well as the forecast for later in the day.
 We also monitor the road conditions through our county’s website.
 Our school district covers a large region with remote areas and steep terrain in places.
 While roads may be passable in town, conditions may be very different just a few miles away—in fact, the elevation within the district boundaries varies from 50 to 2,000+ feet.
 Before we close schools or delay start times, we seek answers to the questions below:

 - Can we ensure that buses can navigate the streets safely?

 - Will students be safe waiting for buses, driving, or walking to school?

 - What are the predicted weather conditions later in the school day so we can also ensure students a safe return home?

-- If we start school late (e.g., two-hour late start), will conditions be substantially improved?
+- Will road conditions be substantially improved if we start school late (e.g., a two-hour late start)?

-Once the information is gathered, the superintendent makes the decision whether or not to close or delay school.
+Once the information is gathered, the superintendent decides whether to close or delay school.
 When the decision to close schools or delay the start times is made, we inform parents, students, and staff.
-Emergency and school closure information is communicated to the local media via the FlashAlert system, and the district web site will display the information sent to media by about 5:00 a.m.
+Emergency and school closure information is communicated to the local media via the FlashAlert system, and the district website will display the information sent to the media around 5:00 a.m.